x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 individual level, and an analysis could be conducted of employees who have the most efficient service times (i.e., time based, or performance based (such as no luggage being sent to the wrong location, customer satisfaction, etc.)).

+In regards to the service data, it appears there is anomaly in Q5 with a spike in the service time; in the real world this could be the possibility of delayed flights, an issue with rebooking for multiple customers, or a mechanical failure on the plane.

+The data also mirrors average wait time/service time fairly close; again, a manager could use this data to improve the airports systems.
+With this dataset, in general, it appears that the security gates would be a good area to focus on.

 ~~~
 ## Wait Times for All Queues
 ![](https://github.com/x81705/IDS6938-SimulationTechniques/blob/master/Homework2/images/4d1.PNG?raw=true)